zwyhahaha/GNN_MVB/README.md

 ```bash
 python gnn_experiments.py
 ```
-If runs successfully, you can see the results in the `results/` folder.
+If the script runs successfully, the results will be saved in the `results/` folder.

-The scripts for reproducing all the experiments is in `run.sh`.
+The script for reproducing all the experiments is `run.sh`.

 ## Contributors
 - Wenzhi Gao, gwz@stanford.edu